zseljee/re-faircal/README.md

 ## Experiments

 Running

 ```
-$ python src/main.py
+python src/main.py
 ```

 should execute the entire pipeline (crop, embed, cluster, calibrate, evaluate) of this project and save the results in the [experiments folder](./src/experiments/).
-In order to generate the tables and figures used in the reproducability paper, please run
+In order to generate the tables and figures used in the reproducability paper, please run the notebook in `src/Tables and Figures.ipynb` or run the following.

 ```
-$ python src/tables_and_figures.py
+python src/tables_and_figures.py
+python src/extension.py
 ```

 ## Pre-trained Models